Gohel-Hardik-M/crewai-seo-analyzer/README.md

 # 🧠 CrewAI SEO Analysis Agent
-Internship Submission for CrowdWisdomTrading

 This project is a Python-based SEO analysis tool powered by CrewAI and LiteLLM.
-It was developed for the internship assessment from CrowdWisdomTrading.
 The solution uses multiple AI agents to extract, analyze, and report SEO insights from any webpage URL.
 It includes both a command-line interface (CLI) and a web-based user interface built with Flask.

 ---